Stone2GIT/rf2_league_pkg_builder/README.md

 # rFactor 2 League Package Builder

+## General

+This script will build rfcmp skin packages for installed cars and upload them to Steam Workshop (if enabled).

 ## Disclaimer

 All scripts are provided "as is" - no warranty for correct functionality.